FishlandicFishy/phrygia-font/README.md

 ## Notes

 * The regular font is preferred as it has more glyphs.
 Please refrain from using the other weights unless when necessary.
 * Phrygia is not *yet* metric-compatible with Times New Roman.
+I plan to make this happen though.

 ## Downloads